gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 ```

-(ref:fig3-17) Effect plot of the One-Way ANOVA model for the odontoblast growth data.
+(ref:fig3-17) Effect plot of the One-Way ANOVA model for the odontoblast growth data, with rotated x-axis text for enhanced readability of the levels of the predictor variable.

 <div class="figure">
 <img src="03-oneWayAnova_files/figure-html/Figure3-17-1.png" alt="(ref:fig3-17)" width="384" />